andreasBihlmaier/andreasBihlmaier.github.io/_posts/2014-05-13-foldable_coordinate_system.markdown

 ---
 layout: default
 comments: true
-title: Foldable Coordinate System: Print, Cut, Fold, Glue and Profit
+title: 'Foldable Coordinate System: Print, Cut, Fold, Glue and Profit'
 ---

 Sometimes it is much easier to augment reality with real items instead of virtual augmentation.